 Globalization, neoliberalism, economic sociology, Eastern Europe, socialism and postsocialism, gentrification, Washington, DC

-Professor Bockman works in economic sociology, urban sociology, sociology of globalization, and East European Studies.
+Professor Bockman works in globalization studies, economic sociology, urban sociology, and East European Studies.
 Her book Markets in the Name of Socialism: The Left-Wing Origins of Neoliberalism was published by Stanford University Press.
 In her research, Bockman uses comparative and historical methods, moving beyond studies of nation states to explorations of transnational trends, such as neoliberalism and the non-aligned movement.

 Bockman is currently working on two projects.
 She is writing a book on displacement in Washington, DC, tentatively titled Just One Block: Race, Radical Politics, and Revanchism in Washington, DC.
 This project explores globalization, neoliberalism, and gentrification in southeast DC.
 She reports on this project on her blog Sociology in My Neighborhood: DC Ward 6 and is a founding member of the Cities and Globalization Working Group.

 She is also writing a book on the 1980s debt crisis from the perspectives of the second and non-aligned worlds.
 This reexamination integrates the New International Economic Order (NIEO), the UN Conference on Trade and Development (UNCTAD), Yugoslav economic advising in South America (Chile and Peru in particular), and the socialist origins of today's economic globalization.
 Her articles "Socialist Globalization against Capitalist Neocolonialism: The Economic Ideas behind the New International Economic Order" published in the journal Humanity (2015) and "The Struggle over Structural Adjustment: Socialist Revolution versus Capitalist Counterrevolution in Yugoslavia and the World" forthcoming in History of Political Economy are part of this project.